MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/optimize-idle-memory.md

 Add code to hide the WebView2 control when your app is minimized, and show the WebView2 control when your app is restored to visible.

-Hiding your app's WebView2 control (that is, indicating to Microsoft Edge that your app is not visible) will:
+Hiding your app's WebView2 control means indicating to Microsoft Edge that your app is not visible.
+Hiding your app's WebView2 control will:

 *  Throttle animations.
 *  Run certain tasks less frequently.
 *  Purge some caches to reduce memory usage.
 *  Activate Windows 11 Efficiency Mode/EcoQoS.

-#### When to use this approach
+#### When not to use this approach

+TODO: List reasons when not to use this approach.

 This approach has the lowest cost (difficulty) and the lowest benefit.